pearmaster/json-schema-codegen/README.md

 ##### References

-`$ref` references are supported for array items, object properties, allOf, anyOf, and oneOf.
-However, the caller must provide a "resolver" class which translates the reference into a class name and namespace.
+`$ref` references are supported for array items, object properties, allOf, anyOf, and oneOf, through providing a proper "resolver" object to the jacobs-json-doc parser.

 ### Dependencies of the C++ generated code